gardenlinux/glvd/docs/user-stories.md

 ## Acceptance Criteria

 - [ ] The user can query for Garden Linux images such as `gardenlinux-gcp-gardener-prod-amd64-1443-5-bfb687a7`
-- [ ] The user can provide additional packages from the Garden Linux APT repo (in the same release as the image)

 # USER-04

+As a user of Garden Linux I want to track security issues that additional packages bring into my image.

+## Acceptance Criteria

+- [ ] The user can provide additional packages from the Garden Linux APT repo (in the same release as the image in use)

+# USER-05

 As a user of Garden Linux I want to be notified of new CVEs in the Garden Linux patch version I'm using.